 “What do you need?”

 That’s it.
 Before responding with your own emotions, simply ask the question “What do you need?”
 Most likely you will stop those emotions dead in their tracks.
-You have just shifted the conversation to something you both can work with.
+You have just shown your partner that you care about their needs and you have shifted the conversation to something you both can now work with.
 When someone responds with “I need more help with the responsibilities of our house,” or “I need validation that we are on the same page,” or “I just need to know if the dishwasher has been run," you now can have a solid dialog working to convert the unmet need into a met need.

 Focusing on the needs behind emotions in any relationship will provide more effective communication with less tension and more compassion.
 Effective communication comes about when you truly care about the other person and truly know them.
 And sometimes to get to truly know them you have to ask questions.
 Ask some of these questions to learn a lot more about your partner.